 Stop the Knot (weed)

 It can damage buildings, walls, driveways, and sidewalks.
 Left untended only increases the damage that will be done and the cost of removal.
 The best strategy is to remove it as quickly as possible.
+Until it blooms, the plant is unremarkable and easy to over look.
+Once it blooms you need to act fast, the showy flowers make it easier to identify and speed the removal process.

 Property owners